tobiasdemaine/ceramassist/readme.md

 ## A workflow and documentation suite for ceramic artists

 Ceramassist was never intended to be a software title.
 It was created as a learning tool to help expedite my ceramic knowledge and process.
 I use ceramassist as part of my art practice.
-The software runs on web server powered by php5 with the sqlite and curl extensions installed.
+The software runs on web server powered by php with the sqlite and curl extensions installed.
 The application has no authentication or security, as it is intended to be used locally.

 Feature include